liaminventions/kindle-transfer/README.md

 ### !!
 WARNING !!
 #### At the moment this script is only for Linux with X or Wayland.

-1. first, install the dependencies `kdialog gourou ebook-convert mailutils ssmtp.`
+1. first, install the dependencies `kdialog gourou ebook-convert mailutils ssmtp`

 the steps to install them may vary depending on your system.